vesuxyz/docs/docs/user-guides/migration.md

 ## Summary

 - `USDC.e` (legacy USDC) is replaced by native `USDC`
-- V1 markets will enter limited mode
+- V1 markets are deprecated
   - No new deposits & borrowing
   - You can still **repay**, **withdraw**, and **close** positions